liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/03-mvc-command-override.markdown

 	</portlet:renderURL>

-What if you want to override the command, but not for all of the portlets listed in the original Component?
-In your override Component, just list the `javax.portlet.name` of the portlets where you want the override to take effect.
-For example, if you want to override the `/blogs/edit_entry` MVC render command just for the Blogs Admin portlet (the Blogs Application accessed in the site administration section of Liferay), your Component could look like this:
+What if you want to override the command, but not for all of the portlets listed in the original component?
+In your override component, just list the `javax.portlet.name` of the portlets where you want the override to take effect.
+For example, if you want to override the `/blogs/edit_entry` MVC render command just for the Blogs Admin portlet (the Blogs Application accessed in the site administration section of Liferay), your component could look like this:

     @Component(
       immediate = true,